MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

             "pchk": ["1+CeZgfwM5DdboGVlrHmK3rashzaLiJf4h7YdlVkdDo6FM0jT4l4K"],

-            // what to run to provision access (optional) "prov": "[zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],
+            // what to run to provision access (optional)
+            // e.g. this code could useradd
+            "prov": "[zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],

-            // what to run to deprovision resource (optional) "dprov": "[zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],
+            // what to run to deprovision resource (optional)
+            // e.g. this code could tar up a home dir, userdel -r, and email
+            // the user that they have 30 days to download it "dprov": "[zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],

             // what to run to grant ephemeral access to the resource or to
-            // actually perform the action defined by this label (optional) "grant": ["zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],
+            // actually perform the action defined by this label (optional)
+            // e.g. this code could email the user a temp password "grant": ["zaURai/rvr77Lv31xJXQPR0pNA63JC4am0FS8/gimfv+1LcV"],

             // what to run to revoke ephemeral access to the resource or to